Stock market today: Wall Street ends its wild week with what else but more swings

 The whiplash actions from the White House on tariffs — first placing them on trading partners and then exempting some and then doing it again — have raised uncertainty for businesses.

-That sparked fears that businesses might freeze in response to what they have called "chaos" and pull back on hiring.
-U.S. households, meanwhile, are bracing for much higher inflation because of tariffs, which is weakening their confidence and could hold back their spending.
+That sparked fears businesses might freeze in response to what they have described as "chaos" and pull back on hiring.
+U.S. households, meanwhile, are bracing for higher inflation because of tariffs, which is weakening their confidence and could hold back their spending.
 That would sap more energy from the economy.

 Trump said Friday he wants tariffs to bring jobs back to the United States, and he gave no indication more certainty is imminent for financial markets.
 “There will always be changes and adjustments,” he said in comments from the Oval Office.